River Raisin Heritage Trail

 MCHS put forth the money necessary for the creation of Major Muskrat's costume.
 With our help, the life-size rendition has become a staple at most RRNBP events.

 In 2007, the Society sponsored the visit of the U.S. Brig Niagara to the Port of Monroe.
 Attendance was enthusiastic and in excess of 10,000 persons.
-Friends and partners participated in the organization and financial planning, while the Society expended some $70,000.
+Friends and partners participated in the organization and financial planning, and the Society donated about $70,000.

 The Society has partnered in numerous events and projects throughout the County, including: